 Men still dominate the workplace and are the main decision-makers in business and politics while women often find themselves lagging behind when it comes to equal opportunities and income. . . .
 Challenges remain in fields such as violence against women, reconciling work and family life, and gender balance in decision-making and positions of power. (ec.europa.eu here)

 Ireland’s gender pay gap is widening again—from 12.6 per cent in 2008 and 2009 to 13.9 per cent in 2014 (the latest figures available).
 It’ll come as a surprise to some that we’re not doing too badly in comparative terms: the EU average gender pay gap is a shameful 16.3 per cent, ranging from 6.1 per cent in Belgium to 25.3 per cent in Estonia.

 But reality bites the complacent.
 Representation in Ireland suggests that those figures mask a more depressing picture: although the situation for women in employment has improved since 1983, inequalities and barriers to advancement remain.
-There are fewer women in the workplace (51.5 per cent) than men (67.8 per cent), but women make up the majority of part-time workers, depressing their potential and actual earning power.
+There are fewer women in the workplace than men (51.5 to 67.8 percent), but women make up the majority of part-time workers, depressing their potential and actual earning power.
 Taking into consideration the disadvantages women face in terms of lower hourly earnings, fewer working hours, and lower employment rates due to caring for children or other relatives, the report suggests that the adjusted figure for Ireland’s gender pay gap stands at 34.7 per cent.